VOLTTRON/volttron-developer/AGENT_DEVELOPMENT.md

 to the modular code base.
 The process will actually allow the agent to be installed on both the 8.x platform and the modular code base.

-## Agents on both 8.x and Modular Code Base

-In this tutorial the example/Listener agent will be ported to run on both VOLTTRON 8.x and on the new modular framework.
-At this point you must have cloned/downloaded the VOLTTRON 8.x code in a folder called volttron.

-This assumes you are comfortable with the current process of installing agents and working with the patterns of 8.x VOLTTRON.

-### Setup
+## Porting an Existing Agents

+This tutorial unlike the one above will not use pipenv as a package manager.
+Instead ther will be a plain virtual environment in which we can install volttron-server and the upgraded existing agent.
+This tutorial is made in two parts, the first we upgrade the agent and install it on the 8.x platform and second we create a virtual environment and install the modular code and the agent.

-#### 8.x deployment
+### 8.x deployment

  1. Create a directory for your agent for our example 'mynewlistener'
     ```bash